MonoidMusician/blog/sources/comprehensive_errors.md

 ##### Universes

 Recall that universes are the types we give to types.
 So everytime we have something we know is a type, we need to ask what universe it is in – and in the general setting, we hardly know the answer right away.
-So if we have a bare lambda `\x -> b` without a type on the argument, we know `x` has some unknown type `T` and `T` must live in some universe `u`.
-So already we have to expand it to `\(x : T : Universe u) -> b`, and so on.
+So if we have a bare lambda `\x -> b`{.dhall} without a type on the argument, we know `x` has some unknown type `T` and `T` must live in some universe `u`.
+So already we have to expand it to `\(x : T : Universe u) -> b`{.dhall}, and so on.

 Thus we need universe level solving.
 Luckily we have that!